Moving out of home

-You'll usually be asked to hand over a rental bond as a form of security for the landlord.
-This is generally the equivalent of up to 4 weeks rent.
-The bond is lodged with the Department of Fair Trading Rental Bond Board depending on which state or territory you live in.
-Once you go to leave, you'll get this back as long as you've paid your rent on time, looked after the property and there's no damage that wasn't there before.
+Read your lease carefully and make sure you understand and agree to its terms before you sign it.
+You should be asked to hand over a bond as a form of security for the landlord and it’s usually the equivalent of up to four weeks rent.
+You'll get it back when you leave as long as you've paid your rent on time, looked after the property and there's no damage that wasn't there before.

-The amount you can borrow for a home loan depends on what you’re earning and if you have any investment income, how much deposit you are able to put down and your other financial commitments like car repayments, credit cards, personal loans and living expenses.
-We have a range of home loan options to suit your individual needs.
+2. The amount you can borrow.
+This depends on what you’re earning, how much deposit you’re able to put down and your other financial commitments like car repayments, credit cards, personal loans and living expenses.
+You can estimate how much you can afford to borrow or find a home loan to suit your circumstances.

-Additional costs of buying property include stamp duty which is a government tax that you pay when you buy property, as well as inspection fees, solicitor’s fees and loan set-up costs.
+3. The additional costs of buying property.
+These include stamp duty which is a government tax that you pay when you buy property, as well as inspection fees, solicitor’s fees and loan set-up costs.